schmasterz/yii2-widget-ag-grid/README.md

 ### Requirements

-The minimum requirement by this project template that your Web server supports PHP 7.1.
+The minimum requirement by yii2-widget-ag-grid that your Web server supports PHP 7.1.

 ### Install via Composer